geophysics-ubonn/crtomo_tools/doc/index.rst

 Also included is the Python module *crtomo*, which aims at providing an interface to all functions of CRMod and CRTomo.
 Thus, CRMod/CRTomo can be fully controlled using Python.
-This also includes retreiving any data output produced by either of the programs.
+This also includes retrieving any data output produced by either of the programs.

 .. note::